 - A. Permit Required: No solar collection system, except as authorized by Section 7.11.4 shall be erected, constructed, installed or modified without first receiving a Conditional Use Permit (CUP) from the Planning Board pursuant to Section 7.14.0.
 The CUP shall clearly set forth all conditions of approval and shall list all plans, drawings and other submittals that are part of the approved use. - B. Application and Review Procedure: - 1.
 An Application for a Conditional Use shall be initiated by filing with the Planning Board for an application for a Conditional Use Permit. - 2.
 The applicant shall follow the requirements for specific uses as laid out in this Ordinance.
-The applicant shall submit an application in accordance with the Minor Site Plan development regulations and shall include the following: - a.
+The applicant shall submit an application in general accordance with the Minor Site Plan development regulations and shall include the following: - a.
 System Layout. - i.
-A detailed sketch or plan showing the installation area of the site. - ii.
+A detailed sketch or plan showing the installation area of the site and narrative demonstrating compliance with the requirements of the Zoning Ordinance. - ii.
 A detailed sketch of any land clearing or grading required for the installation and operation of the system. - iii.
 The location of all equipment to be installed on site including utility connection point(s) and equipment.
 To the maximum extent practical all wiring associated with the utility connection shall be underground. - iv.
-All equipment locations, except for utility connections, shall comply with required setbacks. - b.
+All equipment locations, except for utility connections, shall comply with the required setbacks.

+- v.
+An elevation drawing or picture of the system from the manufacturer of the proposed solar collection system. - b.
 Equipment Specification. - i.
 All proposed equipment or specifications must be included with the application. - ii.
-Such information can be supplied via manufacturer's specifications or through detailed description.

-3. Applicable Site Plan Review Regulations.
-The specific requirements for a Conditional Use Permit shall pre-empt any similar requirement in the Development Regulations.

-C. Standards of Review:
+Such information can be supplied via manufacturer's specifications or through detailed description. - 3.
+Applicable Site Plan Review Regulations.
+The specific requirements for a Conditional Use Permit shall pre-empt any similar requirement in the Development Regulations. - C. Standards of Review: